kehantan/labbook/docs/protease_assay/product_std.rst

     57,084.142 μM * V1 = 2,500 μM * 100 μL
     V1 = 4.4 μL + 95.6 μL working buffer

-Only add 4 uL of the AMC prepared on previous step into each well in the 384 well black plate, meaning the concentration of AMC is further diluted.
+Only add 4 μL of the AMC prepared on previous step into each well in the 384 well black plate, meaning the concentration of AMC is further diluted.

 .. code-block::